kolotaev/vakt/README.md

 Generally Rules represent so called `contextual (environment) attributes` in the classic ABAC definition.
 There are a number of different Rule types:

-1. Logic-related
+1. Comparison-related
   * Eq
   * NotEq
   * Greater
   * Less
   * GreaterOrEqual
   * LessOrEqual
+2. Logic-related
   * IsTrue
   * IsFalse
   * Not
   * And
   * Or
+  * Any
+  * Neither
-2. String-related
+3. String-related
   * Equal
   * PairsEqual
   * RegexMatch
-3. Inquiry-related
+4. Inquiry-related
   * SubjectEqual
   * ActionEqual
   * ResourceIn
-4. Network-related
+5. Network-related
   * CIDR
-5. List-related
+6. List-related
   * InList
   * NotInList
   * AllInList